 1) The Occupational Outlook Handbook

 The Bureau of Labor Statistics has put together this thorough and comprehensive guide to careers of all kinds, free for anyone to use.
 You can search careers by industry, median pay or even projected growth rate to find the hottest jobs of tomorrow.
 Each career has a profile page that includes information about “What They Do,” “How to Become One” and even a “Similar Jobs” area to help your explore brother and sister occupations.

 On Meetup, you can find groups of people in your area meeting about almost any subject, including career and professional topics.
 Meeting new people will build your network, and, over and over again, it’s been proven that networking is the best way to land a job.

 No list of free career resources is complete without a mention of LinkedIn, the world’s largest professional social network.
 Now with over 225 million members, more than 3 million company pages and over 1 ½ million groups, LinkedIn has become the online hotspot for professionals to connect through common bonds and interests.
 Though there are options to pay for an upgraded account, you can still accomplish a lot with a free account.
-For all of my tips on utilizing LinkedIn as a job seeker, check out my posts on LinkedIn’s blog.

 4) Your college’s career services office